 Automation helps companies use materials, energy, and water more wisely.
 I’ve seen businesses use sensors to cut waste and pollution.

 These controls make automation a powerful tool for building greener factories.
+It’s exciting to see companies adopt sustainable practices, using automation to reduce their environmental footprint while maintaining productivity.

 New Technologies Changing Automation